Trump wings it without chief of protocol

 "The whole concept of protocol is to create the framework for diplomacy," said Capricia Marshall, who was chief of protocol during the Obama administration.
 "We work through all the details before the two leaders set foot in the room because you want their focus to be the very serious discussions they're going to engage in."

 One of their jobs is to never allow the President or the first lady to be embarrassed.
-When the Obamas first visited the United Kingdom members of the British press were aghast when first lady Michelle Obama briefly put her hand on Queen Elizabeth II's back during a reception, bucking royal protocol that no one touches the Queen.
+When the Obamas first visited the United Kingdom, members of the British press were aghast when first lady Michelle Obama briefly put her hand on Queen Elizabeth II's back during a reception, bucking royal protocol that no one touches the Queen.
 It is the job of the chief of protocol to make sure that scenes like that do not happen, but Marshall was awaiting confirmation at the time.
 (The Trumps are expected to go to the United Kingdom for a state visit, likely this fall.)

 Vacant periods